dobin/yookiterm-challenges/challenge08/challenge08.md

 ```

 The value at index 4 is as expected 0x5.
 But the value at index 5 seems to be arbitrary or
 random.
 Index 5 is also the 6th entry of the array with size 5.
-Letrs try to identify
+Lets try to identify
-what this value `0xf7fcb3dc` depicts.
+where this value `0xf7fcb3dc` comes from.

 ## Debugging

 Lets debug the binary.
 Start gdb, and disas the `main` function: